DaneVinson/scarredworld/pages/city-of-coins.md

 Life in Nexus would be as a Golden Age if not for two facts.
 First, everyone understands they are one `Chaos Storm` away from being un-made.
 Second, [Poof](./poof.md) leaves some deeper hunger unsatisfied.

 ## Trade and Commerce
-The flow of money has primacy in the City of Coins and Any entity conducting commercial trade or commerce within Nexus must be a licensed member of the Merchant-Traders.
+The flow of money has primacy in the City of Coins and any entity conducting commercial trade or commerce within Nexus must be a licensed member of the [Merchant-Traders](.merchant-traders.md).
 Those found out of compliance will be subject to immediate punishment up to and including [Expulsion](./expulsion.md).

 ## Taxes
 All monetary transactions within Nexus are taxed at the rate of 10%.
 All prices listed in the PH or otherwise should be increased by 10%.
 Any entity found attempting to avoid this lawful Tax will be subject to immediate punishment up to and including [Expulsion](./expulsion.md).